Available in 2 Sizes

 St Benedict Crucifix

-During his life, St. Benedict was known to work many miracles using the power of the Holy Cross.
-Among these included his heroic flight from temptations and miraculous escapes from traps set to kill him.
+During his life, St. Benedict was known for performing many miracles through the power of the Holy Cross.
+Among these were his heroic resistance to temptation and miraculous escapes from attempts on his life.

-Saint Benedict became known for his power over the Devil, with the Holy Cross as his efficacious instrument to make the Devil flee.
-The St. Benedict medal is based on this tradition.
+St. Benedict became especially revered for his spiritual power over the Devil, with the Holy Cross as his instrument of deliverance.
+The St. Benedict Medal is deeply rooted in this tradition and is widely regarded as a powerful symbol of protection.

-The medal as we commonly know it today (the Jubilee medal) was first made in 1880 to commemorate the fourteenth centenary anniversary of St. Benedict's birth by the Archabbey of Monte Cassino, the most important monastery established by the Saint in the 6th century.
+The version of the medal most familiar today, the Jubilee Medal, was first minted in 1880 to commemorate the 1,400th anniversary of St. Benedict’s birth.
+It was created by the Archabbey of Monte Cassino, the most important monastery founded by the saint in the 6th century.

 Crux sancti patris Benedicti